yoember/yoember.github.io/index.md

 $ ember install ember-cli-bootstrap-sassy
 ```

-You will see, that your `./package.json` and `./bower.json` are extended with a couple of lines.
+You will see, that your `./package.json` is extended with a couple of lines.

 Rename your `app.css` to `app.scss` with the following terminal command or you can use your editor to rename the `./app/styles/app.css` file: